Spatial Qubit Entanglement Witness for Quantum Natured Gravity: Spatial qubit methodology for witnessing gravitational entanglement

-\paragraph{Squeezing requirement} The masses have to entangle sufficiently first.
-This inevitably requires a time of $\tau$ over which the gravitational interaction should act between them.
-This is the earliest time {\em any} measurement can occur as we want to measure the two masses after they are entangled.
-Thus we set $t^z_{meas}=\tau$, being careful that hardly any spreading of the wavepackets $|L\rangle$ and $|R\rangle$ happens in time $\tau$.
-However, we want to measure Pauli-x,y on the {\em same} state, i.e., the state evolved up to time $\tau$ as the gravitational interaction cannot be switched off.
-This demands that we must also measure Pauli-x,y at (or very nearly) the same time.
+\paragraph{Squeezing requirement.} The masses have to entangle sufficiently first.
+This inevitably requires a time $\tau$ over which the gravitational interaction acts between them; this is the earliest time \emph{any} measurement can occur, as we want to measure the two masses after they are entangled.
+Thus we set $t^z_{\rm meas}=\tau$, ensuring that hardly any spreading of the wavepackets $|L\rangle$ and $|R\rangle$ happens in time $\tau$.
+However, we want to measure Pauli-$x,y$ on the \emph{same} state, i.e.\ the state evolved up to time $\tau$, since the gravitational interaction cannot be switched off.
+This demands that we must also measure Pauli-$x,y$ at (or very nearly) the same time.
 So we need to induce some process at $\tau$ so that the wavepackets immediately spread to $\sim d$ and overlap to interfere.
 This requires the application of an additional squeezing operator to the masses immediately after time $\tau$.
-This localizes the wavefunctions so much (each of $|L\rangle$ and $|R\rangle$ are now highly squeezed) that in subsequent free evolution for $t^{x,y}_{meas}-t^z_{meas}$ they spread rapidly to overlap and interfere.
-Thus the extra squeezing at $\tau$ enables us to meet the criterion: $t^{x,y}_{meas}\sim t^z_{meas}=\tau$, so that both the Pauli-z and the Pauli-x,y measurements are essentially performed on the same entangled state of the two masses.
+This localizes the wavefunctions so much (each of $|L\rangle$ and $|R\rangle$ is now highly squeezed) that in subsequent free evolution for $t^{x,y}_{\rm meas}-t^z_{\rm meas}$ they spread rapidly to overlap and interfere.
+The extra squeezing at $\tau$ thus enables us to meet the criterion $t^{x,y}_{\rm meas}\sim t^z_{\rm meas}=\tau$, so that both the Pauli-$z$ and the Pauli-$x,y$ measurements are essentially performed on the same entangled state of the two masses.